 My research interests are in paediatric emergency care, and I am the paramedic advisor to the National PEWS/SPOT programme led by NHS England and the Royal College of Paediatrics and Child Health.
 I am Deputy Chair of an NIHR Health Technology Assessment Prioritisation Committee, who consider clinical and cost-effectiveness for the NHS in comparison with the current best alternative(s).

-At BNU, alongside my role as an Associate Professor of Paramedic Science, I am the programme lead for the BSc (Hons) Paramedic Science delivered at our High Wycombe and Uxbridge campuses, in partnership with South Central Ambulance Service NHS Foundation Trust and London Ambulance Service NHS Trust.
+At BNU, alongside my role as a Director of Education, I am the programme lead for the BSc (Hons) Paramedic Science delivered at our High Wycombe and Uxbridge campuses, in partnership with South Central Ambulance Service NHS Foundation Trust and London Ambulance Service NHS Trust.
 In 2022, I became the School Director of Education for the School of Health and Social Care Professions, with responsbility for education quality and development across our provision.